 Registered student organizations (RSO) or club teams may not use the University seal or logos as part of its organization’s logo or on letterheads, business cards, or other identifying materials.
 A RSO or club team may, however, utilize select University marks as part of its uniform, provided the item is not issued or made available by sale or otherwise to anyone other than team members.
 RSO or club team name must be on the uniform.
 Registered student organizations may receive permission to utilize a University mark for special use, such as a commemorative item that is for members’ use only.
 Contact the UWTLO for review of such proposed use.

-Should an item bearing the registered marks of the University be sold to anyone other than the membership of a registered student organization or sports club team, it becomes a commercial use of the mark and is subject to a license agreement.
+Should an item bearing the registered marks of the University be sold to anyone other than the membership of a registered student organization or sports club team, it becomes a commercial use of the mark.

 For example, if the ABC Club at UW decides to use the marks of the University on its uniform, it may do so only subject to approval by the UWTLO.
 If the club decides to sell a t-shirt bearing University marks as a fund-raiser, the manufacturer of the item must be a UW licensee and pay royalties.